OWASP/Top10/2017/en/0xa3-sensitive-data-disclosure.md

 ## Am I Vulnerable to Data Exposure?

 The first thing is to determine the protection needs of data in transit and at rest.
-For example, passwords, credit card numbers, health records, and personal information require extra protection, particularly if that data falls under the EU's General Data Protection Regulation (GDPR), local privacy laws or regulations, financial data protection regulations and laws, such as PCI Data Security Standard (PCI DSS), or health records laws, such as Portability Act (HIIPA).
+For example, passwords, credit card numbers, health records, and personal information require extra protection, particularly if that data falls under the EU's General Data Protection Regulation (GDPR), local privacy laws or regulations, financial data protection regulations and laws, such as PCI Data Security Standard (PCI DSS), or health records laws, such as the Health Insurance Portability Act (HIPAA).
 For all such data:

 * Is any data of a site transmitted in clear text, internally or externally?
 Internet traffic is especially dangerous, but from load balancers to web servers or from web servers to back end systems can be problematic.
 * Is sensitive data stored in clear text, including backups?